PracticallyNothing/SWAN-Game-Engine/Notes/Shader-Rewrite.md

 While the syntax is ok for a few uniforms, it quickly gets cumbersome.
 There is the possibility of forgetting to write `shader.use()` and `shader.unuse()`.
-The syntax also doesn't follow the coding conventions, since the mesh has a `render` function even though the shader is what is doing the rendering.
+The syntax also doesn't follow the coding conventions, since the mesh has a `render` function even though the shader is what is actually doing the rendering.

 ---------------------------------------------

-A preffered syntax for this would look like this:
+A preffered syntax for this would look something like this:
 ```cpp
 SWAN::Shader someShader;
 SWAN::Mesh someMesh;